eclipsesource/tabris-js/README.md

 - _WebSockets_
 - _localStorage_

-## Online build

-To package your source into a installable app, Tabris.js features an online [build service](https://tabrisjs.com/documentation/latest/build).
-There is no need to download a huge SDK or use specific hardware for development (e.g. a Mac machine to build for iOS).
-A [local build](https://tabrisjs.com/documentation/latest/local-build) is also available as an option if more customization is needed.

 ## Build tabris npm module

 Follow these steps if you want to build the tabris module yourself.